etiennedub/kt2-btn/README.md

 Flash *main.hex* on the ATtiny10, you can also compile from source.
 I use a Arduino and follow this [tutorial](http://junkplusarduino.blogspot.ca/p/attiny10-resources.html) to flash it.

 ## Development Status
 At this moment, the pages can change but the ATtiny10 still need external source.
-I din't find a good pin on the Kindle where I can connect the ATtiny10 VCC pin.
+I didn't find a good pin on the Kindle where I can connect the ATtiny10 VCC pin.
 I'm looking to add a 1.8v regulator directly to the Kindle battery.
-Also, I din't add the buttons to the Kindle case yet.
+Also, I didn't add the buttons to the Kindle case yet.

 The project is still in development and I will update this repository with any further update.